cedev-1/cultpedia/docs/CONTRIBUTING.md

 3. **Push to your fork** and **create a Pull Request**.

    Sure you have the last version of the main branch before push your changes.

+   After adding the question using the TUI tool, follow these steps:

+   1. Create a new branch for your contribution:
+      ```bash
+      git checkout -b add-question-{slug}
+      ```
+      (Replace `{slug}` with the actual slug of your question (or a concise slug version), e.g., `add-question-science-physics-nobel-prize-first-woman-1903`)

+   2. Add the updated dataset file:
+      ```bash
+      git add datasets/general-knowledge/questions.ndjson
+      ```

+   3. Commit your changes:
+      ```bash
+      git commit -m "feat: add {slug}"
+      ```
+      (Replace `{slug}` with the actual slug of your question or a concise slug version)

+   4. Push to your fork:
+      ```bash
+      git push origin add-question-{slug}
+      ```

+   5. Create a Pull Request on GitHub from your branch to the main repository.

 4. **CI will automatically**:
    - ✓ Validate all questions